Trump wants Postal Service to charge 'much more' for Amazon shipments

 Many customers get lower rates from UPS and FedEx than they would get from the post office for comparable services, he said.

+Trump's comment tapped into a debate over whether Postal Service pricing has kept pace with the rise of e-commerce, which has flooded the mail with small packages.Private companies like UPS have long claimed the current system unfairly undercuts their business.

+Steve Gaut, a spokesman for UPS, noted that the company values its "productive relationship" with the postal service, but that it has filed with the Postal Regulatory Commission its concerns about the postal service's methods for covering costs.

-Representatives for Amazon, the White House, the U.S. Postal Service, FedEx and UPS declined comment or were not immediately available for comment on Trump's tweet.
+Representatives for Amazon, the White House, the US Postal Service and FedEx declined to comment or were not immediately available for comment on Trump's tweet.

 According to its annual report, the Postal Service lost $2.74 billion this year, and its deficit has ballooned to $61.86 billion.

-While the postal service's revenue for first class mail, marketing mail and periodicals is flat or declining, revenue from package delivery is up 44 percent since 2014 to $19.5 billion in the fiscal year ended Sept.
-30, 2017.
+While the Postal Service's revenue for first class mail, marketing mail and periodicals is flat or declining, revenue from package delivery is up 44 per cent since 2014 to $19.5 billion in the fiscal year ended September 30, 2017.

 But it also lost about $2 billion in revenue when a temporary surcharge expired in April 2016.

-According to a General Accounting Office report in February, the service is facing growing personnel expenses, particularly $73.4 billion in unfunded pension and benefits liabilities.
-The postal service has not announced any plans to cut costs.
+According to a Government Accountability Office report in February, the service is facing growing personnel expenses, particularly $73.4 billion in unfunded pension and benefits liabilities.
+The Postal Service has not announced any plans to cut costs.

-By law, the postal service has to set prices for package delivery to cover the costs attributable to that service.
-But the postal allocates only 5.5 percent of its total costs to its business of shipping packages even though that line of business is 28 percent of its total revenue.
+By law, the Postal Service has to set prices for package delivery to cover the costs attributable to that service.
+But the postal service allocates only 5.5 per cent of its total costs to its business of shipping packages even though that line of business is 28 per cent of its total revenue.

 RECOMMENDED FOR YOU